Profile information

 Description

 I’m Eleanor, British, and I’ve lived in Italy (with my Italian husband) for over 30 years.
 I now live deep in the countryside in Piedmont in a tiny, tiny village, surrounded by woods, that offers very little apart from peace and quiet.
 No night life at all.
 Sunshine in the summer, cold and some snow in the winter.
-My house is actually 3 flats, one on top of the other, with a large basement recreation room.
-There’s a beautiful veranda and a large garden (and vegetable garden) with a small pool (which we open more or less June to September, depending on the weather) and hills and woods all around.
-I live here with my mother-in-law, who is 90, and my husband (at weekends, as he works in Milan Monday to Friday), along with a large (but very friendly) dog and a cat.
+My house is actually 3 flats, one on top of the other, with a large basement/recreation room.
+There’s a beautiful veranda and a large (mostly untamed) garden (and vegetable garden) with a small pool (which we open more or less June to September, depending on the weather) and hills and woods all around.
+I live here with my husband (at weekends, as he works in Milan Monday or Tuesday to Friday), along with a large (but very friendly, and now very old) dog and a cat.

-By car, we are an hour from Genoa, an hour and a half from Milan, 30 minutes from Acqui Terme and Ovada.
+By car, we are about an hour from Genoa, about two hours from Milan, 30 minutes from Acqui Terme, Ovada and Sassello.

 I do volunteer work on an ambulance once a week.